 The golden rule of homeopathy is that once symptoms start to improve, stop taking the remedy.
 Only re-dose if improvement slows or symptoms start to return.

-The following link provides a guide on how often to dose for the intensity of your first-aid or acute problems.
-Its instructions are suitable for any remedy preparation – pills, liquids, creams, and even olfaction doses: How Often Should I Take a Dose of My Remedy.
+How Often Should I Take a Dose of My Remedy has information on when to repeat the remedy dose for first-aid or acute problems.
+Its instructions are suitable for any age and all remedy preparations – pills, liquids, creams, and even olfaction doses.

 Back to the Books

-In Part 1 of this article I suggested you put together a small kit of remedies, purchase a couple of home-use homeopathy books and practice with any minor injuries that arise.
+In Part 1 of this article it was suggested that you put together a small kit of remedies, purchase a couple of home-use homeopathy books and practice with any minor injuries that arise.

-In this article I want you to go back to those books and look at how different acute problems (cold sores, colic, earaches, hay fever, headaches, nausea, sciatica, sinusitis, and so on) are each treated by an even larger range of remedies – depending on their symptoms.
+After reading this article, go back to those books and look at how different acute problems (cold sores, colic, earaches, hay fever, headaches, nausea, sciatica, sinusitis, and so on) are treated by an even larger range of remedies – depending on their symptoms.

-In the next article, Homeopathy Made Simple: How Would You Like Your Remedy?
-I will simplify homeopathy further with information on the benefits and disadvantages of the different ways in which homeopathic remedies are prepared, and the best way in which to use them.
+The next article, Homeopathy Made Simple: How Would You Like Your Remedy? will simplify homeopathy further with information on the benefits and disadvantages of the different preparations of homeopathic remedies, and the best way to use them.